getodk/docs/shared-src/docs-tech-guide.rst

       Your commit message needs to be wrapped in quote marks.
       It should, in a sentence or less, explain your work.

 #.
-Push your commited changes to your GitHub repo with :command:`git push`.
+Push your committed changes to your GitHub repo with :command:`git push`.

    .. _push-the-docs: